JacpFX/JacpFX/_includes/main-documentation.md

 A <i>FXPerspective</i> defines the basic UI structure for your view and provides a container for <i>Components</i>.
 While a <i>FXPerspective</i> is more like a template with placeholders (or a portal page), <i>Components</i> are the detail views of your application (or the portlets).
 <br/>
 A typical UI application has a root node and a large tree of Nodes/Controls which represent the application UI.
-The leaf nodes of such a component tree are your user defined controles like Buttons, TextFields and so on.
+The leaf nodes of such a component tree are your user defined controls like Buttons, TextFields and so on.
 A Perspective allows you to register JavaFX Nodes of your <i>FXPerspective</i> view, where <i>Component</i> views are rendered.
 Child <i>Components</i> in your <i>FXPerspective</i> can now registers themselves to be rendered in one of those targets.
 <br/>
 <div align="center">
 ![perspective node tree](/img/JACP_NodeTree_View.png)